Doc and Jean Chaffee Fund

 Fresno, CA 93704

-Application Deadline: Friday, May 1, 2020 by 5:00 p.m.
+APPLICATION DEADLINE: Friday, April 29, 2022 by 5:00 PM.
 Mailed applications must arrive by this date.

 The Doc and Jean Chaffee Scholarship is open to:

-- Continuing college students (Sophomore – Senior) majoring in fields related to animal science, plant science, or environmental science; and
+- Undergraduate and graduate college students majoring in fields related to animal science, plant science or environmental science

 - Employees of the Fresno Chaffee Zoo and past participants of the summer internship program at the Fresno Chaffee Zoo are encouraged to apply

 - Applicants must be available for a possible interview with the selection committee.
-If applicants are unable to meet in person, a Skype, FaceTime, or phone interview may be scheduled.
+If applicants are unable to meet in person, a Zoom, FaceTime, or phone interview may be scheduled.